-This verification is valid until March 18, 2022, unless the nationwide permit is modified, reissued, or revoked.
+This verification is valid until March 18, 2022, unless the nationwide permit is modified, reissued or revoked.
 It is your responsibility to remain informed of changes to the nationwide permit program.
 We will issue a public notice announcing any changes if and when they occur.
-Furthermore, if you commence or are under contract to commence this activity before the date the nationwide permit is modified or revoked, you will have twelve months from that date to complete your activity under the present terms and conditions of this nationwide permit.
-If the project plans change, you should contact our office for another determination.
+Furthermore, if you commence or are under contract to commence this activity before the date the nationwide permit is modified or revoked, you will have twelve months from this date to complete your activity under the present terms and conditions of this nationwide permit.

-This authorization does not eliminate the requirement that you must still acquire other applicable Federal, state, and local permits.
-If you have not already coordinated your project with the Illinois Department of Natural Resources - Offices of Water Resources, please contact them at 217/782-3863 to determine if a floodplain development permit is required for your project.

-You may contact the IEPA Facility Evaluation Unit at 217/782-3362 to determine whether additional authorizations are required from the IEPA.
-Please send any electronic correspondence to Epa.401.docs@illinois.gov.
+This authorization does not eliminate the requirement that you must still obtain other applicable Federal, state, and local permits.
+If you have not already coordinated your project with the ILDNR, please contact them by telephone 217/782-6302 to determine if a floodplain development permit is required for your project.
+You may contact the IEPA Facility Evaluation Unit at 217/782-3397 to determine whether additional authorizations are required from the IEPA.
+Please send any electronic correspondence to EPA.401.bow@illinois.gov.